 20. Linens and towels

-Linens and towels in excellent condition are a highly sought after item for donation.
+Linens and towels in excellent condition are highly sought-after items for donation.

 If you have furniture that’s in decent condition, but not worth much money, donating is a great option.
 Moving or junking furniture can be very expensive, and there’s likely a family out there that would love your old sectional!